 This guide was written prior to the October 2023 escalation of hostilities between Israel and Palestinian militant groups.
 The ongoing conflict has markedly affected the safety and advisability of travel to the region.
 Please consult with relevant authorities and exercise extreme caution when considering travel to Israel and the surrounding areas.

 The cost of living in Israel varies depending on where in the country an expat decides to settle and what type of lifestyle they aspire to.
 Urban centres are pricier than desert outposts or mountain towns.
-Tel Aviv, Israel's most cosmopolitan destination, was ranked 8th in Mercer's Cost of Living Survey for 2023.
-With three Swiss cities claiming slots three through five and Hong Kong taking the top spot, it's clear that very few countries outdo Israel regarding the cost of living.
+Tel Aviv, Israel’s most cosmopolitan destination, was ranked 16th in Mercer’s Cost of Living Survey for 2024.
+With three Swiss cities claiming slots 3 through 5 and Hong Kong taking the top spot, it’s clear that very few countries outdo Israel regarding the cost of living.

 Cost of accommodation in Israel

-The cost of accommodation in Israel varies depending on location but is certain to be an expat's largest expense.
+The cost of accommodation in Israel varies depending on location, but it will certainly be an expat’s largest expense.

 As in many bustling urban centres worldwide, in cities like Tel Aviv, the demand for housing often outpaces the available supply.
 The lack of an adequate transport system also means that people want to live close to the city centre and to work.
-Expats who live in Tel Aviv's centre will pay dearly for their accommodation.
+If you choose to live in Tel Aviv’s centre, you will pay dearly for their accommodation.

 That said, for the wallet-weary, house-sharing is still a popular option and a great way to save money for those who don’t mind living with someone else.